Boris Shturmer: Prime minister

-Stürmer petitioned Tsar Nicholas II to sanction the change of his German-surname to Panin.
+Stürmer petitioned Nicholas II to sanction the change of his German-surname to Panin.
 Since the Panins were a distinguished family of Russian nobility, the monarch could not agree to Stürmer's request until he had consulted all members of the Panin family.
-The Tsarina and Grigori Rasputin had the opinion it was not necessary for Stürmer to change his name.
-Pending these proceedings, Stürmer was appointed Prime Minister on 20 January 1916, following the 76-year-old Ivan Goremykin, who was opposed to the convening of the Duma.
-Nicholas ordered the new prime minister to "take all measures" to ensure that "the government avoided any conflicts with the State Duma," and gave "specific instructions" to "improve relations between the government and the Romanovs."
+The tsarina and Grigori Rasputin had the opinion it was not necessary for Stürmer to change his name.
+Pending these proceedings, Stürmer was appointed prime minister on 20 January 1916, following the 76-year-old Ivan Goremykin, who was opposed to the convening of the Duma.
+Nicholas ordered the new prime minister to "take all measures" to ensure that "the government avoided any conflicts with the State Duma", and gave "specific instructions" to "improve relations between the government and the Romanovs".

-On the eve of the opening of the Duma, the Prime Minister told Rodzianko that "the government is ready to make a concession to the Progressive Bloc, provided that the unit itself is also ready to make compromises."
+On the eve of the opening of the Duma, the Prime Minister told Mikhail Rodzianko that "the government is ready to make a concession to the Progressive Bloc, provided that the unit itself is also ready to make compromises".
 It was a shift to the left; they expected he would launch a more liberal and conciliatory politics.
 The Duma gathered on 9 February 1916.
 The deputies were disappointed when Stürmer held his speech, as the politicians tried to bring the government under the control of the Duma.
-For the first time in his life, the Tsar had made a visit to the Tauride Palace, which made it practically impossible to hiss at the new prime minister.
+For the first time in his life, the tsar had made a visit to the Tauride Palace, which made it practically impossible to hiss at the new prime minister.